s0nelywy111/auto-fill-sequence/README.md

 ### 📋 Usage
 1. Open any web page with input fields
+2. Open console on the site (F12 / ctr+shift+c)
+3. Type setValues('...') and press Enter
-2. Click on the input field
+4. Click on the input field
-3. Press `Ctrl+V` to insert the next number/word
+5. Press `Ctrl+V` to insert the next number/word
-4. Repeat for other fields
+6. Repeat for other fields
-5. Use `Ctrl+Alt+R` to reset the counter
+7. Use `Ctrl+Alt+R` to reset the counter

 ---